Oliver P. Coshow: Early life

 Oliver Coshow was born on August 14, 1863, in Brownsville, Oregon to Oliver, Sr. and Sarah Cochran.
 His parents immigrated from Indiana in 1851.
 After receiving his primary education in the local schools he attended the University of Oregon in Eugene where he graduated in 1885.
 After graduation he worked in the retail filed in Roseburg, Oregon and Brownsville before studying law in Albany, Oregon.

 Legal career

 After passing the state bar in 1890, Coshow began practicing law in Albany for two years before moving to McMinnville, Oregon, where he practiced from 1892 to 1897.
 He then moved back to Roseburg where he was in private practice from 1897 to 1924.
 During this time he was elected as a Democrat to the state senate representing Douglas County, serving from 1905 through the 1907 legislature.

 On January 15, 1924, Oliver Coshow was appointed by Oregon Governor Walter M. Pierce to replace justice Lawrence T. Harris on the Oregon Supreme Court after Harris resigned his position.
 Coshow then won a full six-year term in 1924 and his term ended without re-election.
 While on the court he served as chief justice from 1929 to 1931.

 Family

-Oliver was married in 1886 to Elizabeth Kay of Salem, and they had four daughters together.
+On December 25, 1886, Coshow married Elizabeth Kay of Salem. and they had four daughters together.